top of page

 Trusts

 Trusts are a complex area of the law and is a particular feature of English law.
 SWEPP provide training and expertise in this area.
 It also has a specialist department that deal solely with trusts which enables our training and expertise to continously grow in this area.
+I work with a network of experts so that we can provide you with a comprehensive and thorough advisory service.

 Solicitors can also devote their career to specialising in this area.
-Your Will can provide you with a variety of simple or quite complex trusts that you may need to effect your wishes.
+Your Will can provide you with a variety of simple or quite complex trusts that you may need to effect your wishes and so can be a cost effective way to do comprehensive planning.
 Sometimes you would like a trust set up before your Will takes effect.
 Trusts set up in your lifetime must be done by specialists.
-Tipi Wills has the expertise through the SWEPP legal department as well as through the partnership with XXX solicitors to provide you with comprehensive expert professional advice and services.
+For example if you wish to provide for family or minors by ringfencing certain assets to protect the person or the assets whilst you are still alive.

-Trusts are no longer able to avoid tax completely as certain loopholes have been closed, and sometimes tax can become due on setting up a trust.
 Certain trusts are offered by some organisations, as always a good idea.
 However, whether a trust is suitable for your needs must be explored fully and expert advice given to you before you make decisions on your way forward.
 There are pros and cons to everything.

 Be in control.
 Be Certain